TnnsBeast/HSM/README.md

 - FPGA HSM can perform image signing and verification using SHA-256
 - MCU runs a RTOS that interacts with the FPGA HSM to perform secure boot and other cryptographic processes

 > This implementation is being devleoped using a Kintex 7 KC705 Development board, and is still very much a work in progress.
+I am hoping to eventually design and manufacture an ASIC HSM based on the FPGA implementation, but that will be a little while in the future.